*Reposted from my CodeProject Article

 Open up your web browser and in the address bar, type localhost.
 You should see the menu of your XAMPP.

 If it’s the first time you run it, it will ask what language would you prefer, just simply pick and it will lead you to the menu.
-If you will noticed the directory is localhost/xampp, it’s where the default page leads you even if you type in localhost.
+If you will notice the directory is localhost/xampp, it’s where the default page leads you even if you type in localhost.

 If that appears, then it means that your XAMPP server is now running.
 Now let’s try running the website you just placed.
 Try typing localhost/MyFirstWebsite.
 It should be the same as the picture below.